Thunder take Gonzaga's Chet Holmgren with No. 2 overall pick - WHIZ News

 In Holmgren, the Thunder got a versatile 7-footer who was a second-team Associated Press All-American in his only college season.
 He averaged 14.1 points and 9.9 rebounds and ranked fourth nationally with 3.7 blocks per game for the Zags.

+Thunder general manager Sam Presti believes Holmgren will be a good fit.

+“We’re pretty comfortable with the idea of him blending in with the group that we have,” Presti said.
+“He was the person for Oklahoma City.
+He was the person for the Thunder.”

-He wil join a young team led by Shai Gilgeous-Alexander, who averaged 24.5 points last season, and Josh Giddey, last year’s No. 6 overall pick who made the All-Rookie second team.
+He will join a young team led by Shai Gilgeous-Alexander, who averaged 24.5 points last season, and Josh Giddey, last year’s No. 6 overall pick who made the All-Rookie second team.

 “I think it’s a great situation, great dynamic playing with guys like Josh and Shai as well as everybody down the roster,” Holmgren said.
 “It’s a lot of great players there with unique skill sets.
 I feel like I can kind of pair up with them and help enhance theirs as well as have their skill sets enhance mine.”